nathannieg/recriando-home-instagram/README.md

 # Recriando a página inicial do Instagram

-Este projeto é parte do Bootcamp Web Developer oferecido pela [Digital Inovation One](https://digitalinnovation.one/).
+Este projeto é parte do Bootcamp HTML Web Developer oferecido pela [Digital Inovation One](https://digitalinnovation.one/).

 A proposta do projeto é reproduzir a página inicial do Instagram para desktop, tablets e mobile.